Effective December 1, 2020, all paramedics practicing in the province of Manitoba MUST be registered with the College of Paramedics.

 During the registration process (November 18, 2020 – January 4, 2021), applicants will be required to choose the sub-register, or practice level, the certificate of practice will be issued under.
 Applicants must choose the sub-register that education and entry to practice examination documents will support.
 The sub-registers are:

 - EMR Emergency Medical Responder.
-Approved courses: Manitoba Emergency Services College (MESC), Southern Manitoba Academy for Response Training (SMART), Criti Care
+Approved courses: Manitoba Emergency Services College (MESC), Criti Care, Elite Safety Services Inc.

 - ACP Advanced Care Paramedic.
 Approved courses: Winnipeg Fire Paramedic Service (WFPS), Red River College (RRC)

 - CCP Critical Care Paramedic.
 Approved courses: BC Emergency Health Services Critical Care Transport Program, STARS Induction Training, ORNGE Critical Care Paramedicine Program